metametadata/carry/docs/user-guide.md

 ## Signals

-Signal is an object which represents a user's intention or, looking at it from a different angle, a system event.
+**Signal** is an object which represents a user's intention or, looking at it from a different angle, a system event.
-Signal can be sent to an app by calling its `dispatch-signal` function:
+Signal can be synchronously sent to an app by calling its `dispatch-signal` function:

 ```cljs
 ((:dispatch-signal my-app) my-signal)
 ```

 Carry accepts signals of any type.
-But usually signal is a just keyword with the "on-" prefix or a vector with a keyword and an additional payload:
+But usually signal is a just keyword with the "on-" prefix or a serializable vector with a keyword and an additional payload:

 ```cljs
 :on-clear-completed